Atrophic vaginitis: Causes

-Atrophic vaginitis may be caused by tissue thinning, loss of elasticity, and loss of vaginal fluids from low estrogen levels.
+GSM may be caused by tissue thinning, loss of elasticity, and loss of vaginal fluids from low estrogen levels.
 Normally, estrogen helps the vagina shed old cells, which are then converted into lactic acid by good bacteria.
 This keeps the vagina's pH acidic and healthy.
 When estrogen levels drop, this process slows down, leading to thinner vaginal tissue, less moisture, and a less acidic environment.
-As a result, there's a higher risk of getting vaginal and urinary tract infections.
-Normal menopause and treatments such as chemotherapy or medications may result in loss of estrogen.
+As a result, there's a higher risk of vaginal and urinary tract infections from bacteria that would normally be deterred by a healthy environment.
+The drop in estrogen may be caused by normal menopause or by treatments such as chemotherapy or certain medications.

-Those with or had a history of breast cancer may be at a higher risk of developing atrophic vaginitis due to chemotherapy and other endocrine treatments.
+Those with or had a history of breast cancer may be at a higher risk of developing GSM due to chemotherapy and other hormone-blocking treatments.
 Estrogen is crucial for women's sexual and urinary health.
 It supports the tissues in the lower vagina and urinary tracts to keep them thick, elastic, and moist and ensuring good blood flow.
 Estrogen helps maintain a thick, glycogen-rich vaginal lining, which healthy bacteria use to produce lactic acid to keep the vaginal environment acidic, reducing infection risks.
 In premenopausal women, the main form of estrogen is called estradiol and fluctuates between 40 and 200 pg/mL, rising to 600 pg/mL during ovulation.
-Postmenopause, estrogen levels drop significantly tp 5-18 pg/mL, leading to gradual changes in the urogenital area.
+Postmenopause, estrogen levels drop significantly to 5-18 pg/mL, leading to gradual changes in the urogenital area.
 All tissue types such as connective, epithelial, muscular, blood vessels, and nerves are affected and become thinner and less effective, which increases risk of infections, inflammation, injuries, and sores.
-Blood flow and sensation can decrease, causing pain during sex and the pH level can rise due to decreased lactic acid production, which can allow harmful bacteria and fungi to grow and cause infections.
+Blood flow and sensation can decrease, causing pain during sex. pH level can become unbalanced due to decreased lactic acid production, which can allow harmful bacteria and fungi to grow and cause infections.

 Antiestrogen medications may also contribute to the development of atrophic vaginitis.
 These medications include danazol, nafarelin, and medroxyprogesterone.
 Additional risk factors include smokers, those who have not given birth naturally (through the vagina), and increased prolactin levels while lactation.